Prepare Your Perineum for Birth By: Desiree Norwood, Brilliant Baby Bump

 How do I avoid this?

-This was a major concern for me too when I was pregnant.
+Prepare Your Perineum for Birth was a major concern for me too when I was pregnant.
 I definitely did not want to poop my pants.
 I mean, I already had to poop on the delivery table; I wanted to keep some of my dignity.

 In order to train your perineum and pelvic floor, you will need to gradually strengthen and stretch the muscles and tissues so it will become stronger and more elastic.
 This will reduce the chance of a tear of the perineum or the need for an episiotomy during delivery.
 If the perineum remains intact, the muscles and tissue can easily recover following birth.
 And scars, prolapse of the organs, and incontinence can be avoided.
+So Prepare Your Perineum for Birth should be one of your big focuses before the big push does come!

 There is a birth trainer specifically for this.
 It is called the EPI-NO Delphine Plus.
 A Birth and Postnatal Trainer designed, developed, and manufactured in Germany in close co-operation with gynecologists, midwives, urogenital physiotherapists and pregnant women.
 It is also is Health Canada approved!
 I was able to use extended health benefits to purchase mine.